Financial planning tools and services to put you on the path to the future you want

 If you know what is most important to you, you can set goals and figure out a way to achieve your number one priority.

 It is very useful to get a clear understanding of exactly:

 You will want to consider your finances both now and well into the future.
-Some retirement calculators can help you with these calculations.
+A simple retirement calculator can give you quick answers.

-Try keeping a record — in a notebook, a spreadsheet, a software program or on your phone — of EVERY dollar you spend.
-Many people are surprised to learn how much little things add up over the course of a month.
+Try keeping a record — in a notebook, a spreadsheet, a software program, or on your phone — of EVERY dollar you spend.
+Many people are surprised to learn how many little things add up over the course of a month.

 Shopping around for the best supplemental Medicare plan should be done every year.
 Plans change.
 Your health needs change.

 Traditional retirement advice just isn’t feasible for a lot of Americans, but living off Social Security alone really is possible.
 It’s all in how you approach it.
 The overarching themes are cutting expenses and living modestly.

 For some, that might mean living in a more communal setting with expenses shared among more than just one person or one couple, and perhaps taking a part-time job if necessary.
 For others, maybe a suite or apartment at the home of an adult child is the answer.
 Or maybe the best thing to do is retire in place and whittle down on what you normally spend.
 Pay off debt, and pinch pennies.

 Do it yourself retirement planning: easy, comprehensive, reliable